Isetta-Team/Isetta-Website-Raw/docs/interviews/JeffPreshing-interview.md

 ### Profiling

-The next skill on the list is **Profiling.** Everyone agrees that it's important—you want to profile before you decide where and how you should optimize.
+The next skill on the list is _Profiling_.
+Everyone agrees that it's important—you want to profile before you decide where and how you should optimize.
 How you use profilers is kind of similar to low-level debugging in that it's a skill passed on from one person to another on a project.
 I would point to a talk I gave on profiling at a [student conference](https://www.youtube.com/watch?v=3iXcjwTflac).
 I think it's a pretty good introduction to the different types of profilers and examples of how you would use them in practice.

 ### Concurrency

-The fourth skill worth developing is **Concurrency**, or multi-threading, which is probably no surprise considering everyone talks about it.
+The fourth skill worth developing is _Concurrency_, or multi-threading, which is probably no surprise considering everyone talks about it.
 Everyone knows it's part of life as a game developer.

 ### Iterative Development

-Number five, **Iterative Development,** is the ability to look at feature goals and envision how it'll work at a level.
+Number five, _Iterative Development_, is the ability to look at feature goals and envision how it'll work at a level.
 If you can break that into bite-sized tasks and decide what's your rollout plan (which tasks you'll do in what order) is a good skill.
 Managers love it because they want these enumerated tasks, which helps them create a schedule.

 ### Development Journal

-I also think an engine developer should** **keep a** Journal**.
+I also think an engine developer should keep a _Journal_.
 When you're working on a task or debugging a problem, you might open NotePad or a text editor and start taking notes, you could copy and paste call stacks[^9], and maybe you take notes when you're researching things on Google and Stack Overflow or even while brainstorming.
 I especially make a lot of notes when I'm brainstorming—looking at all my options and alternatives and trying to figure out what's the best one.

 [^9]: The **call stack** is a stack data structure that stores the information about the active routines of a computer.
 It can be walked up/down into the callee functions and function definitions, respectively.